HolsDuckett/CV/README.md

 My ability to **quickly spot crucial missing information** in Risk Assessments resulted in all my clients not only having a smooth event but one that was safe and adhered to all outside regulations. **Reading hundreds of Risk Assessments and writing security briefs has sharpened my skills** over the years.
 When writing code in pairing sessions and group projects I am often quick to spot when a comma has been missed, a method has been spelt incorrectly or an ‘end’ is in the wrong place **saving unnecessary frustration** down the line.

 ### Communication

+Through both my use of **communication skills and clearly structured communication processes** I was able to **build a proactive and focused team**.
+Clearly communicating my expectations of them and **ensuring I was available to listen and respond** to their training requirements as well as other ideas for completing the job to the best of their abilities was a **key skill in the success of our services as a company**.
+As a result of this, **within 3 months of becoming responsible for managing all event service teams, we had a 100% recurring booking record**.

 ### Quick Learner